ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 157 BPM, 3:51 | 6.05★, 6.51★, 6.53★, 7.13★
 *description written by [BeasttrollMC](https://osu.ppy.sh/users/3171691)*

 If you're looking for a classic, you've come to the right place.
-Den Den passion is a map that was enjoyed by many through just word of mouth.
+Den Den passion is a map that was enjoyed by many through only word of mouth.
 It's a mapset that's just really fun to play in general with its cheerful and upbeat rhythm.
 Its top difficulty gives players a test for their aim with its large spacing jumps and dense streams.
-Included in this mapset are guest difficulties from Justaway12, which focuses more on symmetrical jumps, and ErunamoJAZZ, which is more of a map for players to just enjoy their time.
+Included in this mapset are a couple guest difficulties: one from Justaway12 which focuses more on symmetrical jumps, and another from ErunamoJAZZ which is more of a map for players to just enjoy their time.
 All in all, it's hard to leave this map without a smile :).

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/osu/8-maniera.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)